Raythonic/watiba/README.md

 a resolver has spawned another command and doesn't want the outer promise resolved until the inner resolvers are done.
 To resolve an outer, i.e. parent, resolver issue _promise.resolve_parent()_.
 Then the parent resolver can return _False_ at the end of its block so it leaves the resolved determination to the inner resolver block.
+4. Each promise object holds its OS thread object in property _thread_ and its thread id in property _thread_id_.
+This can be useful for controlling the thread directly.
+For example, to signal a kill.

 This is demonstrated in the examples.
 **_Spawn Syntax:_**
 ```
 my_promise = spawn `cmd` [args]: